Ongacious

-Ongacious is predominantly a Nigerian family magazine show with a special culinary slant; studio production format (with sprinkling of location shoot).
+Ongacious (stylized as ONGAcious) is predominantly a Nigerian family magazine show with a special culinary slant; studio production format (with sprinkling of location shoot).

 The show is a weekly culinary magazine show, which is targeted at families.
 On each episode, there will be a mix of content that appeals to the whole family, from aerobics to wellness to family talk to meal of the day, to City in Focus documentary, music from the band and the studio audience.

 The Hosts will coordinate the various segments on the show with refreshing music from the live band.

 Segments

 Wellness (Pre-recorded)

 The health benefits of regular exercise and physical activity are hard to ignore.
 Everyone benefits from exercise, regardless of age, gender or physical ability.
 Hence this segment takes viewers through scheduled routine of exercise (majorly dance routines) with the aim of reducing stress and achieving a healthier lifestyle.

 Healthy living (Pre-recorded, but simulated as a Skype call)

 Medical personnel from recognized institutions will be invited for a live chat on various medical conditions/issues and advise on the various healthy ways of preventing/managing these conditions.
 Topics could include diabetes, obesity in children, low blood pressure, etc.